-Lionsgate has filed a lawsuit against the operators of several torrent sites as the studio looks to combat the potentially damaging Expendables 3 leak.
+Lionsgate has filed a lawsuit against the operators of several torrent sites as the studio looks to combat the Expendables 3 leak.

-The movie studio has six sites in their crosshairs: limetorrents.com, hulkfile.eu, played.to, billionuploads.com, swantshare.com and dotsemper.com, and 10 operators behind said sites, according to The Hollywood Reporter, who first learned of the suit.
+The movie studio has six sites in their crosshairs, limetorrents.com, hulkfile.eu, played.to, billionuploads.com, swantshare.com and dotsemper.com, and 10 operators behind said site, according to The Hollywood Reporter, who first learned of the suit.

-Lionsgate notes that they have tried to get torrents of the advance leak pulled from hulkfile and have sent repeated requests, but never received a response back.
+Lionsgate notes that they have tried to get torrents of the advance leak pulled from hulkfile and has sent repeated requests, but never got any response back.

 In the lawsuit, the movie studio is seeking to get the six sites to stop hosting, reproducing, linking to and more towards the leaked copy of the film, which doesn’t even hit theaters until Aug.
 15. The suit also seeks that the 10 John Does must “take all steps necessary to recall and recover all copies of the Stolen Film or any portion thereof that they have distributed.”

-It isn't noted exactly how Lionsgate hopes a website would be able to follow through with that, especially since the film has been downloaded more than a million times in the week since popping up online.
+It isn’t noted exactly how Lionsgate hopes a website would be able to follow through with that, especially since the film has been downloaded more than a million times in the week since its release.

 The reality for Lionsgate is that the film is out there and there is little that the studio can realistically do to stop people from downloading it online.
 So the real focus now turns to how will the leak affect box office sales?